 To explore more, click on each artwork thumbnail, then click again on the larger image that appears in the box above.

-A sound technology that began to be developed in the early twentieth century and became commercially viable by the late 1920s, eventually supplanting the sound-on-disc system.
+A sound technology, initially developed in the early 20th century, that became commercially viable in the late 1920s and eventually supplanted the sound-on-disc system.
 In sound-on-film, sound waves were converted into light waves that were then photographically inscribed onto the film itself.
-This allowed for a single strip of film to carry both pictures and the soundtrack, which was imprinted alongside the pictures and read by special image-and-audio-pattern-reading projectors.
+This allowed for a single strip of film to carry both pictures and the soundtrack, which was imprinted alongside the pictures and read by special projectors.

-A sound technology that began to be developed in the early twentieth century and became commercially viable by the late 1920s.
-In this system, music and dialogue were recorded on waxed records that were played in sync with the film via a turntable connected to a film projector through an interlock.
+A sound technology, first developed in the early 20th century, that became commercially viable in the late 1920s.
+In this system, music and dialogue were recorded on waxed records that were played in sync with the film via a turntable connected to a film projector through an interlocking mechanism.

 A person who directs or produces movies.